carbon-language/carbon-lang/docs/design/README.md

     D(l-value)-->C;
 ```

+Constants convert to symbolic values and to runtime values.
+Symbolic values
-Symbolic values will generally convert into runtime values if an operation is
+will generally convert into runtime values if an operation that inspects the
-performed on them.
-Operations on just constant values will generally result in
+value is performed on them.
+Runtime values will convert into constants or to
-constants.
+symbolic values if constant evaluation of the runtime expression succeeds.

 ## Composite types